Data Processing Agreement

 Governing law, jurisdiction and choice of forum - Clauses 17 – option 1 is selected – and 18(b)

-Where the Flexera contracting entity is Flexera GmbH the governing law will be that of Germany and the Courts of Germany shall have jurisdiction.
+If the contracting Customer entity is domiciled in Germany, then the governing law will be that of Germany and the Courts of Germany shall have jurisdiction.

-Where the Flexera contracting entity is not Flexera GmbH the governing law will be that of Ireland and the Courts of Ireland shall have jurisdiction.
+If the contracting Customer entity is not domiciled in Germany, then the governing law will be that of Ireland and the Courts of Ireland shall have jurisdiction.

 Annex 1 to Schedule 2